QuVery/quvery-core/docs/03_rules.md

 ### Creating new rules:

 Before creating a new rule, you need to know the structure of the rules.
-There are 5 predefined rule types: `2d`, `3d`, `audio`, `custom` and `dir`.
+There are 5 predefined rule categories: `2d`, `3d`, `audio`, `custom` and `dir`.

 To create a new rule, you need to create a new python file in the rules folder under the one if these subfolders: `2d`, `3d`, `audio`, `custom`, `dir` depending on the type of the rule you are creating.
-Then you need to fill the file with the following template:
+Then you can fill the file with the following template:

+A rule can also return a link to a page containing more information about the rule.
+To do so, you need to add a `link` key to the returned json object.
+The value of the key should be the link to the page. this is useful if the client wants to know more about what caused the error and how to fix it.

 ```python
 # imports here